JosephTLucas/HackThisAI/README.md

 ### Another note on dependencies

 For challenges where you are inverting/stealing models, you'll need to use [`dill`](https://pypi.org/project/dill/).
 I would prefer to use [`joblib`](https://joblib.readthedocs.io/en/latest/) or [`pickle`](https://docs.python.org/3/library/pickle.html), but couldn't get them to completely package objets that would allow players to submit instances.
 Another option was having players submit `.py` files, but then there's a whole dependency challenge.
 The final solution (that would require the most engineering on the their part) would be having players expose an API that I can test.
 If you know any better method, please let me know.
 [More here](https://josephtlucas.github.io/blog/content/objects_through_space.html).

+## Updates
+Follow [@HackThisAI](https://twitter.com/HackThisAI) to hear about new challenges, substantive updates, or any future live-conferences CTF events.